Use Snipara with AI agents

 - Endpoint: https://api.snipara.com/mcp/YOUR_PROJECT_SLUG

-- Start substantial work with rlm_recall and a targeted rlm_context_query.
+- Start substantial work with snipara_recall and a targeted snipara_context_query.

-- Use rlm_context_query for source truth and rlm_get_chunk for exact cited sections.
+- Use snipara_context_query for source truth and snipara_get_chunk for exact cited sections.

-- Use rlm_code_callers, rlm_code_imports, rlm_code_neighbors, or rlm_code_shortest_path for structural code questions.
+- Use snipara_code_callers, snipara_code_imports, snipara_code_neighbors, or snipara_code_shortest_path for canonical structural code questions.

-- Use RLM Runtime only when sandboxed execution or repeatable validation materially helps.
+- Use Snipara Sandbox only when sandboxed execution or repeatable validation materially helps.

 - Do not store secrets, one-off command output, raw logs, or unreviewed guesses in memory.